haoen2021/haoen2021.github.io/about.md

 ## Research Interests🤔

+I am trained quite **mathematically** during my undergraduate studies, which leads me to develop a pretty strong fascination with:

++ understanding quantum many-body problems from the perspective of **modern numerical computational methods**

++ **the mathematical foundations of infinite dimensional quantum theory** (functional analysis and operator algebras, etc.)

-My current work mainly focuses on a **wide range of topics** related to **quantum many-body physics** and **quantum chemistry**.
-I'm trained quite **mathematically** during my undergraduate studies, which leads me to develop a fascination with **the mathematical foundations of infinite dimensional quantum theory** (functional analysis and operator algebras, etc.) and understanding quantum many-body problems from the perspective of **modern numerical computational methods**.
+Specifically, my current work mainly focuses on a **wide range of topics** related to **quantum many-body physics** and **quantum chemistry**, including but not restricted to:

++ Electronic structure theory
++ Quantum many-body physics
-Electronic structure theory; Quantum many-body physics/chemistry; Quantum algorithms for science; Numerical Analysis
++ Quantum algorithms for scientific computing
++ Other topics related to numerical analysis

 ## Publications and Preprints📚